 Ms. Nguyen Thi Lum in Thai An village, Vinh Hai commune (wearing yellow jacket) dries seaweed.

 According to comrade Nguyen Thanh My, Secretary of the Vinh Hai Commune Party Committee, in addition to dozens of boats of local people, many people from other localities also come to exploit seaweed in the commune's sea area.
-The reason for this phenomenon is because seaweed has nutritional value, and at this time the price of dried seaweed is high, so people focus on harvesting.
-However, this is only the season for natural seaweed in 4 months of the year, besides that, people have to do other jobs to make a living.
+The reason for this phenomenon is because seaweed has nutritional value, and at the same time, the price of dried seaweed is high, so people focus on harvesting.
+However, this is only the season of natural seaweed in 4 months of the year, besides that, people have to do other jobs to make a living.

 Reporters of the People's Army Electronic Newspaper recorded some images in the sea of Thai An village during the seaweed harvest season.